parkand1/aws-modernization-workshop-with-sysdig-1/content/00_introduction/04_inline_scanning.md

 This phase of the scan is quite process-heavy and accounts for approximately 90% of the Time/CPU consumed during the entire scan, and the output of this is a JSON document containing metadata on all aspects of the image.

-During an inline scan, this phase happens in the image's environment - in a CI/CD pipeline, by an Admission Controller, or even on a Kubernetes worker node.
+During an inline scan, this phase happens in the image's environment - in a CI/CD pipeline, by an Admission Controller, or even on a Kubernetes worker node, as illustrated below.

 #### Going A Little Deeper...